xuedong/paper-reading/Bandit Theory.md

 	- It assumes a reservoir distribution on means of the arms.
 * **`POO`** [Black-box Optimization of Noisy Functions with Unknown Smoothness](https://papers.nips.cc/paper/5721-black-box-optimization-of-noisy-functions-with-unknown-smoothness), J-B. Grill et al., 2015.
 * Adaptivity to Smoothness in X-armed Bandits, A. Locatelli and A. Carpentier, 2018. ([video](http://videocrm.ca/Machine18/Machine18-20180424-4-AlexandraCarpentier.mp4))
+* **`CBT`** [Infinite Arms Bandit: Optimality via Confidence Bounds](https://arxiv.org/abs/1805.11793), H. Chan and S. Hu, 2018.
+	- This paper has an extremely weird definition of regret.
+It's not clear if we are observing directly the suboptimality gap or not.

 ### Adversarial Bandits